Fall, Spring, Academic year

-Students should make an appointment with Cory Petersen, the program coordinator for the Iowa Regents Semester in Wales, to determine whether this program is a good fit, and to obtain application materials.
+Interested students should make an appointment with Cory Petersen, the program coordinator for the Iowa Regents’ Semester in Wales, to determine whether this program is a good fit, and discuss the application process.

 Please call the Study Abroad office (1111 University Capitol Centre) at 319-335-0353 to set up an appointment, or email Cory with any questions at firstname.lastname@example.org.